 GitLab is a Git-based version control system (VCS) that emerged in 2011.
 The hosted GitLab.com service started out as a beta in 2012.
 The platform lets you store Git repositories, access them through a web browser, and collaborate on changes using a merge-based workflow.

 GitLab also strongly emphasizes CI/CD-driven automation.
-The platform includes a powerful built-in CI/CD implementation that’s closely integrated with your repositories.
+The platform includes a built-in CI/CD implementation that is closely integrated with your repositories.
 Pipelines are defined in simple YAML files.

-GitLab’s Ultimate tier offers many advanced security and compliance features that have helped the platform succeed in global enterprises.
-The system is now marketed as a complete DevSecOps solution capable of managing all aspects of modern software delivery.
-Over 40 million users are registered on GitLab.com.
+GitLab’s Ultimate tier offers advanced security and compliance features that have helped the platform win global enterprises.
+GitLab now markets itself as a complete DevSecOps platform for managing every stage of software delivery, and it reports more than 50 million registered users.

 Key features of GitLab